armin--nukic/node-input-app-azure-devops/README.md

 - 📄 Display entered text with styled output
 - 🔙 Go back button

+## Azure DevOps Azure Pipeline

+This project includes an Azure Pipeline set up on Azure DevOps for continuous integration and deployment.

+You can view the pipeline and its status [here](https://dev.azure.com/testict119/Gihub-input-app/_build).

 ## 🚀 Getting Started

 Follow these instructions to get a copy of the project up and running on your local machine.